See by:open filter

 Before joining Orrick, Yumiko was an associate at Tanabe & Partners and advised clients in corporate transactions and employment law as well as represented clients in civil and family cases.
 Also, she has experience serving as an outside auditor for Japanese corporations.
 Prior to practicing law, she worked at Mitsubishi Corporation for seven years.
 While there, she was involved in LNG projects and other global business.

-Alex is a litigator and former senior DOJ and FTC official representing clients in high-profile deals, investigations, and disputes.
-He frequently works for leading global companies, including recently Microsoft, Cisco, and Schlumberger, and has been recognized by Chambers USA and Global Competition Review, among others.
+Alex is a litigator and former DOJ and FTC official representing clients in high-profile deals, investigations, and disputes.
+He frequently works for leading global companies and has been recognized by Chambers USA and Global Competition Review, among others.
 Who's Who Legal reports that Alex is “a highly skilled competition lawyer” applauded for "his strong knowledge of and experience with the US authorities."

-Drawing on his agency experience, Alex regularly appears before federal, state, and foreign authorities in connection with conduct and merger investigations, including the Federal Trade Commission and US Department of Justice.
-He also advocates for client's interests on numerous competition and consumer protection issues before the agencies.
-In addition to his agency work, Alex has litigated large antitrust, unfair competition, and consumer protection class actions in federal and state courts around the United States.
+Alex regularly appears before federal, state, and foreign authorities in connection with conduct and merger investigations, including the Federal Trade Commission and US Department of Justice.
+He also advocates for client's interests on numerous competition and consumer protection issues.
+Alex also has litigated large antitrust, unfair competition, and consumer protection matters in federal and state courts around the United States.

 From 2012-2015, Alex served as advisor to FTC Commissioner Ohlhausen, counseling her on the agency's numerous investigations, enforcement actions, and policies.
 He focused heavily on technology and telecommunications-related issues, including big data, the growth of online technology platforms, and the intersection of intellectual property and antitrust.
 Earlier, from 2010-2012, Alex was a trial attorney at the DOJ Antitrust Division focused on mergers and conduct in the technology and finance sectors.
 He also worked on dozens of energy, health care and hospital matters while at the FTC and DOJ and continues to practice in those sectors.
 Before serving in the government, Alex spent ten years in private practice at leading international law firms.